-A co-operative revolution is happening in Northern Syria.
+A co-operative revolution is under threat

 Join us in building international solidarity between our co-operative movements.

 Often seen as the cradle of civilisation, the ‘land between two rivers’ covers parts of modern day Syria, Turkey and Iraq.